erikdeirdre/referee/README.md

 The script processes the rows until no more rows.
 It then moves on to the next sheet.

-## Expected Master Schedule Format
+## Expected Home Town Schedule Format

 ## Built-in translations